 “Positive space” refers to any area inside your drawn line between start and end point that is original to the stroke - as in, the area hasn’t been drawn over a second time during the same stroke.
-This crossing over of filled area causes it to become “negative space” and remain empty.
+This crossing over of a filled area causes it to become “negative space” and remain empty.
 Of course, if you draw over the area a third time within the same stroke, it becomes positive again and is filled.

 Troubleshooting.
-Since Fill takes into account the start and end points of your line, make sure Line Smoothing is set below 100%.Otherwise your shape will disappear into a line or a point as though the rest of the stroke never happened.
+Since Filled Stroke takes into account the start and end points of your line, make sure Line Smoothing is set below 100%.Otherwise your shape will disappear into a line or a point as though the rest of the stroke never happened.
 Also check that your transparency is above 0%, or like all strokes it may disappear, only to be found when Selecting in the area.

 For a fun tutorial on the Filled Stroke tool, check out Drawing Shapes Instead of Lines: 8 Exercises for Filled Stroke.

 Great for annotations, partial boundaries or a bit of variety, the dotted line is a single stroke, not thousands of dots.
 Treat it as a textured stroke susceptible to color, opacity and smoothing.